 Politically Motivated Extradition — Legal Defence

 If your extradition is politically motivated, you have strong legal defences available under international law.
-Our specialist extradition lawyers help clients from Russia, Turkey, Azerbaijan, Belarus and beyond challenge politically driven extradition requests before courts and through ECHR.
+Our specialist extradition lawyers help clients from Russia, Turkey, Azerbaijan, Belarus and beyond challenge politically driven extradition requests before courts and through the ECHR.
+We have successfully protected clients facing unjust prosecution on fabricated criminal charges designed to silence political opponents or settle business disputes.

 The Political Offence Exception in International Law